 Later in the fall, choose one with a higher middle number to stimulate root growth and protection over the winter.

-If you plan to reseed because your lawn has bare spots and lots of weeds, you should wait six weeks after seeding to apply fertilizer.
-Be sure too to invest in grass seed specific for your location and sun exposure.
-If you are one of the lucky ones and do not plan/need to reseed, you can fertilize twice as indicated, once now (September) and again in November.
+If you plan to reseed your lawn because it has bare spots and lots of weeds, you should wait six weeks after seeding to apply fertilizer.
+Be sure too to invest in grass seed that is specific for your location and sun exposure.
+If you are one of the lucky ones and do not plan/need to reseed, you can fertilize twice as indicated, once in September and again in November.

-I promise, it’s not nearly as complicated as it sounds!
+I promise this regime is not nearly as complicated as it sounds!
 Next summer your lawn will be grateful for the extra TLC you provide this fall.
+You too will be convinced that fall is the best time to improve lawns.